 How To Display Vitarka Mudra

-This simple yet powerful gesture illustrates how even something seemingly small can be profoundly meaningful when it comes to embodying spiritual ideals such as peace, kindness and compassion!
+This simple yet powerful gesture illustrates how even something small can be meaningful.
+When it comes to embodying spiritual ideals such as peace, kindness and compassion!

 Dhyana Mudra – Meditation Mudra

-For thousands of years, this silent gesture has held the power to open a path between one’s inner peace and their outward expression.
-By sitting in perfect stillness with palms facing upwards and fingers spread wide apart.
+For thousands of years, this silent gesture has held the power to open a path.
+Between one’s inner peace and their outward expression.
+By sitting in stillness, with palms facing upwards and fingers spread wide apart.

-This potent hand-gesture has deep roots in Buddhist culture; Sakyamuni used this meditation technique before finding enlightenment beneath his sacred pipal tree while Samantabhadra and Amitabha Buddhas are frequently pictured as exhibiting Dhyana mudra themselves.
+This potent hand-gesture has deep roots in Buddhist culture.
+Sakyamuni used this meditation technique before finding enlightenment beneath his sacred pipal tree.
+Samantabhadra and Amitabha Buddhas are often shown using the Dhyana mudra as well.

 Dhyana Mudra With Alms Bowl

-In the days before his enlightenment, a wealthy woman encountered the Buddha meditating under the Bodhi tree.
-Believing him to be a divine being she made an offering of pure gold alms bowl filled with rice and placed it in his right palm.
+Before his enlightenment, a wealthy woman encountered the Buddha.
+He was meditating under the Bodhi tree.
+She believed he was divine.
+She made an offering of pure gold, an alms bowl filled with rice, and placed it in his right palm.

-Unmoved by her gifts, instead he divided each portion of rice into pieces that matched how many days remained until he was enlightened – then sent them out as blessings upon all creatures nearby while returning its golden vessel back to whence it came: flowing downstream within a river’s rushing waves.
+Then sent them out as blessings upon all creatures nearby.
+While returning its golden vessel back to whence it came.
+Flowing downstream within a river’s rushing waves.

 Bhumisparsha Mudra – Touching the Earth

-It’s associated with Akshobya commonly known as ‘the blue buddha’, representing fearlessness and assurance even under distressful circumstances.
+It’s associated with Akshobya commonly known as ‘the blue buddha’.
+It is representing fearlessness and assurance even under distressful circumstances.

 How To Display Bhumisparsha Mudra

-All it takes is for one arm to be extended over their knee – palm inward and that single fingertip lightly brushing against Mother Nature!
+All it takes is for one arm to be extended over their knee.
+Palm inward and that single fingertip brushing against Mother Nature!

 Dharmachakra Mudra – From the heart of the Buddha

-The inception of Buddhism began at Sarnath with Sakyamuni’s transcendental realization.
-To commemorate this momentous event, the Dharmachakra Mudra was created; a circular gesture conveying great power and depicting both right action and wisdom in its entirety.
+The start of Buddhism began at Sarnath with Sakyamuni’s transcendental realization.
+To commemorate this momentous event, the Dharmachakra Mudra was created.
+The circular gesture conveys great power.
+It depicts both right action and wisdom.

-Through looping tips of index fingersand thumbs together to form an inspiring circle, the Wheel was set in motion signifying harmony between body, mind & spirit – laying foundation for one of the greatest world religions today.
+Through looping tips of index fingersand thumbs together to form an inspiring circle.
+The Wheel was set in motion signifying harmony between body, mind and spirit.
+Laying foundation for one of the greatest world religions today.

-The Dharmachakra mudra held by the Buddha is a symbolic representation of his teachings and audience.
-His right-hand fingers represent those who understand and realize his message, while the left hand signifies him, Dharma law, and Sangha – all emanating forth from within in true expression of love for humanity.
+The Dharmachakra mudra held by the Buddha symbolizes his teachings and audience.
+His right-hand fingers represent those who understand and realize his message.
+While the left hand signifies him, Dharma law, and Sangha.
+All emanating forth from within in true expression of love for humanity.

 Dharmachakra: Dharma Wheel Mudra

-The circular motion symbolizes Dharma’s most important conceit: that we are all connected in an eternal cycle bringing wisdom higher than ourselves down for those who seek it out.
+The circular motion symbolizes Dharma’s most important conceit.
+We are all connected in an eternal cycle.
+It brings wisdom higher than ourselves down for those who seek it out.